bm0801389031/week11/README.md

 Note: for the purposes of this kata you will assume that it is a square if its length and width are equal, otherwise it is a rectangle.

 FUNDAMENTALS

+## 3 parse nice int from char

+Description:

+Ask a small girl - "How old are you?".
+She always says strange things...
+Lets help her!

+For correct answer program should return int from 0 to 9.

+Assume test input string always valid and may look like "1 year old" or "5 years old", etc..
+The first char is number only.
+BUGSINTEGERSNUMBERSCHARSFUNDAMENTALS